 Burr returned to New York City expecting a hero’s welcome for defending his honor.
 Instead, he faced public outcry for killing Hamilton.
 Facing potential murder charges, he fled to the South.
 With the help of his powerful friend, the charges were dropped, and he returned to Washington to finish his term as vice president.

 In 1807, he faced treason charges for conspiring to plan the secession of several western states.
 He fled to Europe, returning to New York after his acquittal.
 His professional and personal life remained in tatters until his death in 1836.

 More than 200 years since duel, Hamilton’s complicated legacy has been positively restored, most notably through the award-winning musical, Hamilton.
-Also his reputation was, in a large part, helped by the vast amount of writing he left behind, while Burr only left two small volumes.
+Also, his reputation was, in large part, helped by the vast amount of writing he left behind, while Burr only left two small volumes.
 Many of the personal writings that could have saved his reputation were lost in an 1813 shipwreck.

 Burr’s political achievements are largely overshadowed by his duel with Hamilton.